BMW M47

 The BMW M47 and Rover Group M47R are straight-4 Diesel engines.
 Variants were manufactured by BMW from 1998 to 2007.
 BMW gradually adopted high-pressure common rail fuel injection systems over the lifetime of the M47.

+Models

 M47D20

 The original M47 diesel engine featured non-common-rail direct fuel injection and a 1951 cc block.
 First seen in 1998, the M47D20 produced 100 kW and 280 Nm in its original 320d/520d guise, and 85 kW with 265 Nm in the 318d variant.
 All M47 engines have one Swirl and one Tangential intake port per cylinder, which can each improve performance under different conditions.
 These features are not to be confused with swirl flaps, which were introduced in the M47D20TÜ.